trailofbits/Codex-Decompiler/compiler/README.md

   -l LANGUAGE, --language LANGUAGE
                         Language of initial binary file (C, CPP, Go, Rust).
 ```
+This file also has a function named generate_llm_response which can be easily modified to work with any LLM.
+Currently, it uses GPT-4.
 ## binexport.py
 This file is a ghidra headless script that allows you to export the BinExport file for any given binary.
 It is used in bindiff mode in the main tool.
 ## pseudoexport.py